'Failing Patients': Baltimore Video Highlights Crisis Of Emergency Psychiatric Care

 "Are you OK, ma'am?
 Do you need me to call the police?"
 Baraka asks.

 Nationwide, hospitals are struggling to provide services to people with psychiatric emergencies.
-Between 2006 and 2013, ER visits increased by more than 50 percent for psychoses and bipolar disorders and depression, anxiety and stress reactions according to the Healthcare Cost and Utilization Project, which compiles healthcare data.
+Between 2006 and 2013, ER visits increased by more than 50 percent for psychoses and bipolar disorders and depression, anxiety and stress reactions according to the Healthcare Cost and Utilization Project, which compiles health care data.
 Between those years the number of visits climbed from 3,448 visits to 5,330 per 100,000 U.S. patients ages 15 and older.

 "We're just failing patients with mental illness and it's just getting worse as time goes on," says Dr. John Rogers, president-elect of the American College of Emergency Physicians.